sahilrajput03/learn-raspberry/README-manjaro-install.md

 I am donwloading the Manjaro Gnome Desktop becoz its sweet to use.
 Size of image is **1.1 GB** only.
 BUT YOU DON'T NEED TO DOWNLOAD IT FROM HERE THOGUH COZ *rpi imager** will do this for us automatically.

 1. Open `rpi imager`, navigate to **CHOOSE OS > Other General Purpose OS > Manjaro ARM Linux > Manjaro ARM Gnome 22.10 (Size is 1.1 GB)** FYI: `Manjaro Minimal` version has no desktop environment.
+2. Plug the memcard in raspberrypi and boot and connect to the display using your hdmi cable.
+3. Installation process: Quick Video Reference: [Click here](https://youtu.be/ozAWczLqsB4)